| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 Functional Asset |

 Functional Assets encompasse all Asset Types used to describe why and how systems operate/function.
-This includes the Operating Eco-System where system operates to fulfill these purposes (Agents and their Behaviors).
+This includes the Operating Eco-System where system operates to fulfill these purposes (Agent Types and their Behavior Types).
 Functional Assets include: 1.
-Blocks defining results of Behaviors of the enterprise or its sub-systems, that benefit to it internal or external customers : Outcome Event, 2.
+Blocks defining results of Behavior Types of the enterprise or its sub-systems, that benefit to it internal or external customers : Outcome Event, 2.
 Blocks used to describe information: Information Asset.
-3. Blocks used to describe how the enterprise operates: Operating Assets (Agent, Behavior, Service Interface). |
+3. Blocks used to describe how the enterprise operates: Operating Asset Types (Agent Type, Behavior Type, Service Interface). |

 | G | |